Notice:

 You will see that these amber-encased insects in this video are labeled as millions of years old.
 However, we believe in a young earth - about 6,000 years old.

-If these insects WERE millions of years old, this would be evidence of NO evolution, since the "million" year old insects look just like today's insects.
+If insects trapped in amber WERE millions of years old, this would be evidence of NO evolution, since the "million" year old insects look just like today's insects.

 If all living organisms descended from the same primitive life form, then the rock strata of the earth should be filled with the fossilized remains of animals that were once part of a great evolutionary chain.
 There should be fossils in multiple stages of evolution.